Friday, August 29, 2008

 This cream cable knit sweater is my favorite find from my vintage shopping trip this week.
 I actually found it among some little girl's clothes but I'm not really convinced that's where it belonged.
 It super soft and snuggly (is that a word?) and the perfect piece to transition from hot summer days to cooler autumn temperatures.
 I'll be wearing it with high waisted skirt like this one but I think I'd also like to try it layered over a long sleeve shirt with skinny jeans and boots.

-Wednesday, August 20, 2008
+20 August 2008

 Tomorrow at Sally Jane Vintage